-Prepare an update to the Track and Trails Strategy to identify new investment opportunities for trail infrastructure to provide recreation options for visitors, as well as residents.
+An opportunity to update the Track and Trails Strategy to identify new investment opportunities for trail infrastructure to provide recreation options for visitors, as well as residents aims to leverage the Shire's existing offering.

-The Strategy should identify gaps in existing product and well as opportunities for improvements and supporting infrastructure.
+The Strategy should identify gaps in existing product as well as opportunities for improvements and supporting infrastructure.
 This should capitalise on existing nature-based assets, focusing on: